Yeadee/CricHD-Scraper/README.md

-# CricHD-Scraper
+# CricHD Scraper
 A simple scraper tool for CricHD.
+The name, logo and channel id for the channels will be dumped in a json file.
 For educational purposes.